AdobeDocs/experience-platform.en/help/data-prep/ui/mapping.md

 ---
 # Data Prep UI Guide

-This document provides steps on how to use data prep functions in the Platform UI to map CSV files to an XDM schema.
+This document provides steps on how to use data prep functions in the Adobe Experience Platform user interface to map CSV files to an XDM schema.

 ## Getting started